Updated on November 7, 2023 by Julie McCool

 Explore Sky Meadows History

-Sky Meadows State Park opened in 1983 after the 1,132 acre farm was saved from planned development and donated to the state by philanthropist Paul Mellon.
+Sky Meadows State Park opened in 1983 after the 1,132-acre farm was saved from planned development and donated to the state by philanthropist Paul Mellon.
 Later, Mellon donated an additional 462 acres of the Lost Mountain Bridle Trail tract to the park.

 The history of the farm began much earlier, though, when James Ball purchased the land from Lord Fairfax in 1731.
 George Washington also purchased a parcel of land in the Lost Mountain Bridle Trail section from Lord Fairfax.
-The farm changed hands many times before owner Abner Settle built Bleak House to accommodate his growing family.
-Today the park offers tours of Bleak House, which is furnished to reflect life in a middle-class farmhouse during the 1850s.
+The park's name comes from former owner Robert Hadow who named the property Skye Farm after the Isle of Skye in Scotland.

-Enjoy Shoreline Fishing
+Enjoy Shoreline Fishing at Turner Pond

 Spend the Night at a Primitive Campsite

-Sky Meadows offers a unique, peaceful camping experience at their primitive, hike-in, tent camping sites.
-The year-round camping area, at the base of the Blue Ridge Mountains, is reachable by a one-mile hike from the overnight parking area via the Hadow Trail.
+Sky Meadows offers a unique, peaceful camping experience at their primitive hike-in tent camping sites.
+There are no cabins or drive-up spaces at the park.
+The year-round camping area is at the base of the Blue Ridge Mountains, a one-mile hike from the overnight parking area via the Hadow Trail.

-When the road ends on route 7, turn right, then take the first right onto Snickersville Turnpike (route 734).
+When the road ends on Route 7, go right, then take the first right onto Snickersville Turnpike (Route 734).
 Snickersville is a nice, leisurely drive southeast, connecting back to 50 near Gilbert's Corner.